Eight Forest Lane

 Notes

-*Place the can of coconut milk in the fridge overnight and use the thick cream from the top for the best results.
+Coconut Milk: I recommend placing the can of coconut milk in the fridge overnight and using the thick cream from the top for the best results.
 If you forget to do this, regular coconut milk will be fine, it’s just a bit creamier if you use the more solid cream that’s been separated.

 Nutrition